alessfg/nginx-plus-apb/README.md

 You will also need to install the [APB application](https://github.com/fusor/ansible-playbook-bundle).

+## How to Install and Test the NGINX Plus Service

-Finally, you will need to build an OpenShift NGINX Plus image.
+1. You need to build an OpenShift NGINX Plus image.
 A Dockerfile to build the image can be found in the `dev` folder.
 You will need to copy your certs into the `certs` folder for the Docker image to work.

-## How to Install and Test the NGINX Plus Service

-1. Login to your `oc` cluster via the command that [catasb](https://github.com/fusor/catasb) will output at the end of the installation process.
+2. Login to your `oc` cluster via the command that [catasb](https://github.com/fusor/catasb) will output at the end of the installation process.
 2. Clone the NGINX Plus APB repository (this repository).
 3. Navigate to the repository and run `apb build`.
 4. Run `apb push`.
 5. Open your browser at https://192.168.37.1:8443.
 You'll be greeted by the OpenShift service catalog.
 6. Select the NGINX service, add it to `My Project`, select `Create` and click `View Project`.
+    * Do not enable load balancing at this stage or your deployment will fail.
 7. After waiting for a few seconds you should see a URL pop in the top-right corner of the project overview GUI.
 That URL will take you to the default NGINX landing page.

 ## Sample Tutorial Walkthrough